Pavankumardontha/dynamic-programming-/README.md

 31) 0-1 knapsack unbounded
 32) Coin change (Miminum coins to make target)
 33) Coin change - II (using each element any no. of times, find the no. of combinations of elements which add up to form a given target)
+34) Length of longest subsequence that sums to target
-34) Coin Combinations-1(Permutations taken into account.
+35) Coin Combinations-1(Permutations taken into account.
 1D problem with outer loop running on the sum)
-35) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
+36) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
-36) No. of subsets with given sum(Inner loop running on sum.
+37) No. of subsets with given sum(Inner loop running on sum.
 Understand why ??
 2D similar to 0-1 knapsack)
-37) No. of subsets with given sum(1D with inner loop running on sum but reversed)
+38) No. of subsets with given sum(1D with inner loop running on sum but reversed)
-38) Partial Equal Subset sum(1D problem correlate with above problems)
+39) Partial Equal Subset sum(1D problem correlate with above problems)
-39) Count Ways to reach Nth stair
+40) Count Ways to reach Nth stair
-40) Minimum No. of coins to make a change.
+41) Minimum No. of coins to make a change.
-41) Maximize the cut segments
+42) Maximize the cut segments
-42) Dice Combinations(CSES)
+43) Dice Combinations(CSES)
-43) Rod cutting Problem(maximum profit problem)
+44) Rod cutting Problem(maximum profit problem)
-44) Consecutive 1's not allowed
+45) Consecutive 1's not allowed
-45) House robber - 1 (recursion + DP leetcode)
+46) House robber - 1 (recursion + DP leetcode)
 38) House robber - 2 (recursion + DP leetcode)
 38) Count possible ways to construct Buildings
 39) Longest Path in Directed Acyclic graph